sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 > A software artifact should be open for extension but closed for modification.

-I always had a hard time wrapping my head around this principle.
-How can you say that software is closed for modification?
-The key to understanding it is realizing that it should be possible to change the behavior of a system without affecting the parts that have no knowledge of the change.
-Higher-level code should not be impacted by changes made to lower-level code.
+Of all the SOLID principles, this is the one I had a hard time grasping.
+How can software be closed for modification?
+The key to understanding it is realizing that higher-level code should not be impacted by changes made to lower-level code.
 We want to make the code easy to change without increasing the impact of change.
 We can accomplish this by adhering to the other principles.

 ### Liskov Substitution Principle (LSP)